-The most common reason for leaking is that the tubing did not get pushed in all the way, and the O-ring is not sealing properly.
+The most common reason for a leaking quick-connect coupling is that the tubing did not get pushed in all the way, preventing the O-ring from sealing properly.
 One trick is to measure 3/4 an inch and draw a line on the tubing going into the fitting.
 That line should disappear into the fitting.

 Another reason that you may be experiencing a leak is that the tubing was not cut properly.
 If the tubing is cut in a diagonal shape rather than a square cut, the O-ring may not have been able to seal all the way around the circumference of the tubing.